 Alberta’s legal guidelines suggest AIP support continues for 6 months to 1 year for each year that the partners lived together.
 If the partnership was longer than 20 years, or if the years of living together added to the support recipient’s age equal more than 65, AIP support may be ordered to continue indefinitely.

-Because each situation is judged on an individual basis, having an experienced family law attorney is highly recommended.
+Because each situation is judged on an individual basis, having an experienced family law lawyer is highly recommended.
 Your lawyer can:

-The family law attorneys at Getz Collins and Associates deeply understand Alberta’s laws about adult interdependent relationships and have extensive experience with AIP support.
+The family law lawyers at Getz Collins and Associates deeply understand Alberta’s laws about adult interdependent relationships and have extensive experience with AIP support.
 Contact us today.